Contemporary-Physicslab/TN2985/chapters/Labsafety/Introduction.md

 :width: 60%
 :name: fig:veiligheid:drunk

 It sometimes happens that students still have alcohol in their blood when they have to do a practical.
-If this is the case, they are not welcome.
+If this is the case, they are not welcome. (picture generated with AI)
 ```

 ## Equipment & materials